By Texas Homesteader ~

 How Do You Save Money & The Environment?

-There are many, MANY other ways to save money & the environment at the same time.
+Hopefully this list gives you food for thought.
+But there are many, MANY other ways to save money & the environment at the same time.
 What are some of your favorite ways?

 Links Mentioned In This Post